chrisvfritz/prerender-spa-plugin/README.md

       // {
       //   route: String, // Where the output file will end up (relative to outputDir)
       //   originalRoute: String, // The route that was passed into the renderer, before redirects.
-      //   html: String // The rendered HTML for this route.
+      //   html: String, // The rendered HTML for this route.
+      //   outputPath: String // The path the rendered HTML will be written to.
       // }
       postProcess (renderedRoute) {
         // Ignore any redirects.
         renderedRoute.path = renderedRoute.originalPath
         // Basic whitespace removal.
 (Don't use this in production.) renderedRoute.html = renderedRoute.html.split(/>[\s]+</gmi).join('><')
+        // Remove /index.html from the output path if the dir name ends with a .html file extension.
+        // For example: /dist/dir/special.html/index.html -> /dist/dir/special.html
+        if (renderedRoute.path.endsWith('.html')) {
+          renderedRoute.outputPath = path.join(__dirname, 'dist', renderedRoute.path)
+        }

         return renderedRoute
       },